Jay Nixon: Governor of Missouri

-Elections

-2008 election
+2008 campaign

-Governor Matt Blunt announced on January 22, 2008 that he would not seek a second term.
+In November 2005, Nixon filed with the Missouri Ethics Commission to launch a gubernatorial campaign.
+In a Research 2000 poll in January 2006, Nixon led over Republican Governor Matt Blunt by eight points.
+Blunt announced on January 22, 2008, that he would not seek a second term.
 By the filing deadline on March 25, 2008, three Democratic and five Republican candidates had filed.
-Nixon won the nomination and the election.

-2012 election

-Nixon defeated Republican Dave Spence to win a second term in 2012, running on a platform of fiscal responsibility and bipartisanship.

-Tenure

-Appointments

-Following the death of Tom Schweich, Gov. Nixon appointed Boone County Treasurer Nicole Galloway to the post of Missouri State Auditor in 2015.
-Galloway later won a full term as state auditor in the 2018 general election.

-Budget

-Throughout his time in office, Nixon made budget restrictions to account for lower-than-expected revenues, or statutory changes affecting the budget.
+Nixon won the Democratic nomination on August 5, the same day Kenny Hulshof won the Republican nomination.
+Pre-election polling showed Nixon regularly leading Hulshof, and he eventually opened up a 20-point lead two days before the election.
+On November 4, Nixon defeated Hulshof by a margin of 19 points.
+The election coincided with the 2008 presidential election, and despite Nixon's landslide win, Democratic presidential nominee Barack Obama lost Missouri to Republican John McCain.

+First term (2009–2013)

+Nixon was inaugurated as governor on January 12, 2009, sworn in by chief justice of the Missouri Supreme Court, Laura Denvir Stith.

+Nixon took office amid the Great Recession, and to combat this he focused on creating jobs, investing in education, and strengthening the state's economy while keeping the budget in balance.
+In January 2009, Nixon proposed keeping the same funding level to public universities on behalf of the schools not increasing their tuition fees, which was generally met favorably.
+Nixon also negotiated four tuition freezes for students at public higher education institutions.

+In July 2009, Nixon traveled to Iraq after the Department of Defense invited him to meet with U.S. soldiers.
+For security reasons, he did not disclose which military base he was staying at, other than it was in Kuwait.
+He traveled to Germany that same month before returning to Missouri on July 22.

 Upon taking office, Nixon "began cutting spending almost immediately and has made repeated reductions to the budgets passed by the Legislature in subsequent years."
 In 2010, Nixon was called the state's budget "cutter-in-chief" by the Associated Press for his efforts to reduce spending and right-size state government.
 Some of Nixon's budget restrictions drew criticism and in 2011 Missouri State Auditor Tom Schweich filed suit arguing that Nixon lacked the constitutional authority to restrict spending.
 Schweich's lawsuit was dismissed by the Missouri Supreme Court in 2013 but the following year the Missouri General Assembly passed and voters approved Amendment 10, granting legislators the ability to overrule a governor's budget restrictions.

-Economy

-After taking office during the Great Recession, Nixon focused on creating jobs, investing in education and strengthening the state's economy while keeping the budget in balance.